gileck/book-reader-app/book-parser/parser/steps/03-2-image-extraction/README.md

 2. **Image Extraction**: Uses the `pdfimages` command-line tool to extract actual image files from the PDF
 3. **Flow Positioning**: Determines nearest text position in chapter flow for each detected image
 4. **Marker Insertion**: Inserts inline markers into chapter content to mark image positions
+   - **Critical**: Images are processed in **reverse order** (last page first) to prevent offset corruption
+   - When inserting text at position N, all positions > N shift, but positions < N remain valid
+   - Reverse processing ensures all future insertions use uncorrupted position offsets

 ## Output